Steplab: Privacy Policy

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

-If you would like to contact us about any of these rights, please email us at [email protected] or write to us at Steplab, 520 High Road Leyton, London, E10 6RL.
-We will respond to you within 30 days of receiving your request and you will not be charged for this service.
+If you would like to contact us about any of these rights, please email us at [email protected] or write to us at Steplab, Uncommon Highbury, 25 Horsell Road, London, N5 1XL.
+We will respond to you within 30 days of receiving your request.

 Changes to the Privacy Policy and your duty to inform us of changes

-We keep our Privacy Policy under regular review and it may be updated from time to time in accordance with the Terms.
+We keep our Privacy Policy under regular review and it may be updated from time to time in accordance with the Terms and republished on the Website.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.